JJV125/SQL/README.md

 - **Fortune 500 Analysis:** Dive into the financial data of Fortune 500 companies, exploring trends, market insights, and key performance indicators.

-- **Customer & Order Analytics:** This project involves analyzing customer and order data from Netflix to gain insights into user behavior, preferences, and trends.
+- **Netflix Database Analysis:** This project involves analyzing customer and order data from Netflix to gain insights into user behavior, preferences, and trends.

 ### Tableau Projects